gavinln/mesos-marathon-TO_DELETE/doc/readme.txt

 # Then, find the image id that corresponds to the ubuntu repository
-docker images | grep ubuntu | grep latest ubuntu  latest  8dbd9e392a96  12 weeks ago  263 MB (virtual 263 MB)
+docker images | grep ubuntu | grep latest ubuntu  latest  53bf7a53e890  12 weeks ago  263 MB (virtual 263 MB)

 # Tag to create a repository with the full registry location.
 # The location becomes a permanent part of the repository name.
-docker tag 8dbd9e392a96 localhost.localdomain:5000/ubuntu
+docker tag 53bf7a53e890 localhost.localdomain/ubuntu

 # Finally, push the new repository to its home location.
-docker push localhost.localdomain:5000/ubuntu
+docker push localhost.localdomain/ubuntu

+# create a docker app by posting to Marathon using curl
+curl -X POST -H "Content-Type: application/json" http://localhost:8080/v2/apps -d@docker.json

 Setup haproxy